ubuntu/gnome-shell-extension-appindicator/README.md

 * The maintainer decides when to release a new version.
 * Versions are tagged (and signed).
 Version numbers sould be kept in sync with the versions submitted to `extensions.gnome.org`.
   This implies that version numbers are integers which will be incremented with each release.
-* The maintainer will tag a new version and generate a zip file using `make`.
+* The maintainer will tag a new version, update the meson version and generate a zip file using `ninja -C <build-dir> zip-file`.
 * The zip file will be tested to ensure that nothing was missed when packaging it.
 * Only if it passed, it is uploaded to `extensions.gnome.org` and the tag is pushed.

-This release process has been in place since v9.
+This release process has been in place since v41.